prthiaga/mcrouter-wiki/Multi-cluster-broadcast-setup.md

         "/b/b/"
       ],
       "route": "PoolRoute|B"
+    },
+    {
+      "aliases": [
+        "/././"
+      ],
+      "route": "PoolRoute|A"
     }
   ]
 }
 ```

 _Explanation_: routing prefixes allow organizing pools into distinct clusters, and multiple clusters into datacenters.
 More about routing prefix concept [here](Routing-Prefix).
 In this example, commands sent to mcrouter `get /a/a/key` and `get /A/A/other_key` are served by servers in pool A (as `get key` and `get other_key` respectively), while `get /b/b/yet_another_key` will be served by servers in pool B (which will see `get yet_another_key`).
 Broadcast request `delete /*/*/one_more_key` will be sent to both pool A and pool B (as `delete one_more_key`).

+You must specify a default route "/././" or mcrouter will not start.

 Find out more about mcrouter configuration [here](Config-Files).